 Currently, there are nine FDACs operating across England.
 While there are slight variations in delivery models, practitioners and judges work across the board with compassion and a belief in parents’ capacity to change.
 Social workers often speak about the relief of moving into an FDAC team after working in ordinary child protection, how within this model they get the chance to form relationships and deliver the life-changing work they always wanted to do.

-We are therefore delighted to be delivery and iteration partners to the Department for Education’s Safeguarding Families, Investing in Practice programme, which is releasing innovation funding for the expansion of the FDAC model.
+We are therefore delighted to be delivery and iteration partners to the Department for Education’s Supporting Families, Investing in Practice programme, which is releasing innovation funding for the expansion of the FDAC model.
 The DfE announced today that all the existing sites have been successful in their bids, stabilising the position of this often precarious service.

 Even more exciting is the announcement that the funding will be supporting the establishment of seven new FDAC sites, across 17 Local Authorities.
 The new FDACs will be in the Black Country, Birmingham & Solihull, Pan-Bedfordshire, Newcastle, North Tyneside & Gateshead, Essex, Suffolk & Southend, Stockport and Somerset.